Growth of the analytic rank of modular elliptic curves over quintic extensions: Growth of the analytic rank

-\begin{theorem} Let $E_{/\bb{Q}}$ be an elliptic curve of odd conductor $N$.
-Let $K/\bb{Q}$ be an $S_5$-quintic field, with a single real embedding and unramified at the primes dividing $N$.
-Then the ratio of $L$-functions $L(E/K,s)/L(E/\bb{Q},s)$ has meromorphic continuation to the whole complex plane and it is holomorphic at $s=1$.
-Suppose that all prime factors of $N^+$ are split in $L/\bb{Q}$, then
+\begin{theorem} Let $E_{/F}$ be a modular elliptic curve of odd conductor $\frak{N}$ and let $K/F$ be an $S_5$-quintic extension with totally complex Galois closure $J$.
+Suppose $J$ is unramified at $\frak{N}$ and contains a totally real quadratic extension $M/F$, then the ratio of $L$-functions $L(E/K,s)/L(E/F,s)$ has meromorphic continuation to the whole complex plane and it is holomorphic at $s=1$.
+Furthermore, if all prime factors of $\frak{N}^+$ are split in $M/F$, then

-\end{theorem} \begin{proof} Thanks to Corollary $\ref{exists}$ and the modularity of totally odd Artin representations of the absolute Galois group of totally real fields (Theorem 0.3, \cite{PS}), there is a primitive Hilbert cuspform $\msf{g}$ of parallel weight one and level prime to $N$ over $L$ such that $\varrho_\msf{g}=\varrho_K$.
-We claim that composition of the determinant with the transfer map, $\det(\varrho_K)\circ V:G_\bb{Q}\longrightarrow\bb{C}^\times$, is the trivial character.
-Indeed, by Remark $\ref{dihedral}$, the determinant $\det(\varrho_K)$ factors through the Galois group $G(M/L)$, where $M/\bb{Q}$ is a dihedral extension.
-It is easy to see that the transfer map $V:G(M/\bb{Q})\to G(M/L)$ is trivial.
-Therefore, we can consider the twisted triple product L-function $L(s,\Pi_{\msf{g},E})$ \cite{PS-R} attached to the cuspidal automorphic representation generated by $\msf{g}$ and the primitive cuspform associated to $E$ by modularity.
-The theorem follows by the equality
+\end{theorem} \begin{proof} Thanks to Corollary $\ref{exists}$ and the modularity of totally odd Artin representations of the absolute Galois group of totally real fields (Theorem 0.3, \cite{PS}), there is a primitive Hilbert cuspform $g$ of parallel weight one over $M$, and level $\frak{Q}$ prime to $\frak{N}$, such that $\varrho_g=\varrho_K$.
+A direct inspection of the Euler product of the twisted triple product $L$-function $L(s,\Pi,\mrm{r})$ attached to $\Pi=\Pi_{g,E}$ produces the equality of incomplete $L$-functions

-for $S$ some finite set of primes, and the properties of the twisted triple product $L$-function (Theorem 5.1, 5.2, 5.3, \cite{PS-R} and Theorems $\mrm{B},\mrm{D}$, Remark 4.1.1, \cite{epsilonprasad}). \end{proof}